Toward Long-Term and Archivable Reproducibility: Survey of existing tools for various phases

 \subsubsection{Snakemake}

 Snakemake is a Python-based workflow management system, inspired by GNU Make (discussed above).
-It is aimed at reproducible and scalable data analysis \citeappendix{koster12}\footnote{\inlinecode{\url{https://snakemake.readthedocs.io/en/stable}}}.
+It is aimed at reproducible and scalable data analysis\citeappendix{koster12}\footnote{\inlinecode{\url{https://snakemake.readthedocs.io/en/stable}}}.
 It defines its own language to implement the ``rule'' concept of Make within Python.
-Technically, calling command-line programs within Python is very slow, and using complex shell scripts in each step will involve a lot of quotations that make the code hard to read.
+Technically, using complex shell scripts (to call software in other languages) in each step will involve a lot of quotations that make the code hard to read and maintain.
+It is therefore most useful for Python-based projects.

 Currently, Snakemake requires Python 3.5 (released in September 2015) and above, while Snakemake was originally introduced in 2012.
 Hence it is not clear if older Snakemake source files can be executed today.
 As reviewed in many tools here, depending on high-level systems for low-level project components causes a major bootstrapping problem that reduces the longevity of a project.